BirdeeHub/birdeeSystems/README.md

 - [terminal:](./common/term/alacritty/default.nix) alacritty
 - [shell:](./common/term/shell/home/zsh.nix) zsh with vi mode plugin, themer is oh-my-posh, the theme is a mashup of emodipt-extend and atomic
 - [tmux:](./common/term/tmux/default.nix) with some keybinds and onedark theme

 ---

+asus rog fx504gd and Mac 9,1

+only x86_64-linux

+the asus is aSUS or nestOS and the mac is dustbook

+If these happen to be your machines, then the configurations will probably work.

+Otherwise, just cherry pick stuff or import modules.
+Its my computer get your own XD

+Just dont install the nixos-only configs on a fresh install, because unless you know how to use nixos-enter with home-manager to install a home-manager config without booting, you wont have a user environment to boot into.
+Pick the combined options or home manager only

+---